mmeewis/TL15/exercise4/README.md

 ## Fill the form and save a draft

-Navigate to the AEM Site's "Form"-page created in [Exercise 2](../exercise2/README.md) and fill some fields and "Save" the form (do not submit the form)
+Navigate to the AEM Site's "Form"-page created in [Exercise 2](../exercise2/README.md) and fill some fields and "Save" the form (do not submit the form).

+Ignore the Cus Lab Machine Name for the moment, if you enter a value it should have the format CSXX-XXX.

 ## Explore the form data